procoders/wordpress-brainy-search/README.md

-# OpenAI Search
+# BrainySearch

-The OpenAI Search plugin allows you to perform advanced search queries on your WordPress site using the OpenAI API.
+The BrainySearch plugin allows you to perform advanced search queries on your WordPress site using the OpenAI API.

-This WordPress plugin indexes your blog posts using the embeddings feature of OpenAI, and uses this data to enrich the AI search request.
-When a user searches for content using the `[openai_search]` shortcode, the plugin returns the following:
+This WordPress plugin indexes your blog posts using the embeddings feature of OpenAI, and uses this data to enrich the BrainySearch request.
+When a user searches for content using the `[brainy_search]` shortcode, the plugin returns the following:

 * An AI summary response of the most relevant results based on the content of the indexed blog posts
 * The most relevant search results based on the content of the indexed blog posts, along with a temperature label (0-100) that indicates the "creativity" or "diversity" of the results
 * Links to the indexed blog posts that match the user's search query.

-## Where to Use OpenAI Search
+## Where to Use BrainySearch

-The OpenAI Search plugin can be used on any WordPress site where advanced search functionality is desired.
+The BrainySearch plugin can be used on any WordPress site where advanced search functionality is desired.
 Some potential use cases include:

 - E-commerce sites looking to provide more accurate and relevant product search results to customers
 - News or blog sites looking to provide more targeted search results based on article content